Acné Digestive : Lien entre alimentation et belle peau

 #1 - Puberty

-Just as in the case of digestive acne, hormonal variations produced during puberty can lead to an increase in the production of sebum by the sebaceous glands.
-The hormones most involved in this phenomenon are the so-called male androgenic hormones.
+Just like digestive acne, hormonal changes during puberty can cause the sebaceous glands to produce more sebum.
+The hormones most involved in this phenomenon are the so-called male androgen hormones.
 This is why boys are more likely to suffer from this type of skin problem.

 #2 - Heredity

 Links have been established in the scientific literature between the occurrence of acne and acne present in other relatives of the same family.
-Indeed, having this skin disease in the family increases the risk of acne.
-However, this disease is not considered hereditary, it can simply, through genetic transmission, present a greater risk of development if close relatives are already faced with it.
-This can be the cause of hormonal, reactive, inflammatory acne, with or without a digestive origin.
+Indeed, having this skin disease in the family would increase the risk of developing acne.
+However, this disease is not considered hereditary; it can simply, through genetic transmission, present a greater risk of development if relatives are already confronted with it.
+This can be the cause of hormonal, reactive, inflammatory acne, with a digestive origin or not.

 #3 - An underlying pathology

-Certain pathologies such as PCOS (polycystic ovary syndrome) characterized by significant hormonal variations, more precisely the overproduction of androgenic hormones, can lead to the occurrence of acne.
-In fact, it is one of the symptoms of this disease but can also occur in other people with hormonal, inflammatory or immune pathologies.
+Certain conditions such as PCOS (polycystic ovarian syndrome) characterized by significant hormonal fluctuations, more specifically the overproduction of androgen hormones, can lead to the occurrence of acne.
+Indeed, it is one of the symptoms of this disease but can also occur in other people suffering from hormonal, inflammatory or immune pathologies.
 Indeed, this can sometimes result from an unbalanced microbiota and be the cause of digestive acne.

 #4 - A treatment

-Continuous taking of certain treatments can cause hormonal and metabolic variations while altering the intestinal and skin microbiota which can, ultimately, lead to the occurrence of acne.
-Among the medications that can cause this type of skin reaction, we find:
+Continuous use of certain medications can cause hormonal and metabolic changes while altering the intestinal and skin microbiota, which can ultimately lead to acne.
+Medications that can cause this type of skin reaction include:

-• Sex hormones such as testosterone, estrogen, certain birth control pills, etc.
+• Sex hormones such as testosterone, estrogen, some birth control pills, etc.

 • Cortisone derivatives